hchiam/please/README.md

 python transformer.py text.txt
 ```

-The *transformer* will take the *text* file "source code" written in Please, translate it into Python code, and then run that Python code.
+The *transformer* will turn the *text* file (Please "source code") into Python code, and then run that.

 Requires Python 3: https://www.python.org/downloads